 The world needs better answers to its hardest questions

 We build peer-reviewed, openly licensed research on humanity’s most consequential problems.
-Anyone can contribute with AI assistance.
-Anyone can fund the team doing the work.
+Researchers use AI as a thinking partner — to find gaps, synthesise literature, and sharpen arguments — then submit their work for human peer review.
 Everything we publish is free for the world to use.

 Humanity’s biggest problems are chronically under-studied